-However, if patients do receive a diagnosis and they are good candidates for surgery, then surgeons will perform a pericardectomy.
+If patients do receive a diagnosis and they are good candidates for surgery, then surgeons will perform a pericardectomy.
 During a pericardectomy, the surgeon removes the diseased pericardium and any tumor masses surrounding it.
 With high risk for complications, only highly skilled cardiac oncological surgeons can conduct such a complex procedure.

-Though there isn’t a lot of solida data to report, there are cases of patients undergoing pericardectomies and surviving for up to 2 years after—a massive improvement from the average 6-month life expectancy for pericardial mesothelioma patients.
+Though there isn’t a lot of solid data to report, there are cases of patients undergoing pericardectomies and surviving for up to 2 years after—a massive improvement from the average 6-month life expectancy for pericardial mesothelioma patients.

-Who is Eligible for Mesothelioma Surgery?
+Who Is Eligible for Mesothelioma Surgery?